sipa-js/sipa-js.github.io/docs/guides/guides-extras/sipa-component.md

             this.doSomeOtherUpdateOrAction();
         }
         // be aware, that child._data contains the latest data and 'data' is the original parameter data!
+        // check if some data property has been updated/changed if(typeof data?.other?.hasOwnProperty("example") !== "undefined") {
+            // data.other.example has been updated
+        }
     }
 // ...
     open() {